CSE2307SP26/project-danielyoogroup/README.md

 We roughly completed every user story, but we are planning on cleaning the code for the next iteration.

 ## Is there anything that you implemented but doesn't currently work?
+Everything works, but may not be most optimal.

 ## What commands are needed to compile and run your code from the command line?